 11. Frame a Picture or Make a Picture-Book for Her

-Many companies are offering apps and online tools that make it easy to upload photos from your phone to create scrapbooks, framed photos, picture-books, flipbooks, wall art, magnets, mugs, and more!
+Many companies offer apps and online tools that make it easy to upload photos from your phone to create scrapbooks, framed photos, picture books, flipbooks, wall art, magnets, mugs, and more!
 Ask the new mom in your life to send you some digital photos that she would like to see printed.
 Then surprise her with these photo gifts.
 Companies like Shutterfly will print and deliver the products directly to her house.

 12. Send Gifts for the Older Children

 Sometimes it’s hard for new moms to make time for all the children right after a new baby is born.
 If the new mom in your life has other children, send some age-appropriate gifts for the older sibling(s), such as books, clothes, puzzles, games, or crafts.
-This helps the other children to feel appreciated and remembered and may help encourage them to be more loving and supportive of their new sibling and mom, as well.
+This helps the other children feel appreciated and remembered and may help encourage them to be more loving and supportive of their new sibling and mom.

 13. Make Them a Dinner and Drop it Off